 10) Ask for advice

-Finally, one of the best ways to gain insight on what the organistion is looking for in an applicant is by talking to alumni of the program.
+Finally, one of the best ways to gain insight into what the organistion is looking for in an applicant is by talking to alumni of the program.
 You can typically find the names of alumni on the organisation’s website, media releases or by simply doing a Google search of ‘recipients’ for scholarship X. You then have the option of tracking alumni down on Linkedin or Facebook.
 If this direct style is not for you, another good way is to get in touch with your professors or friends and ask if they know any alumni of the program and use this connection as a more personal lead into contacting alumni.
-In most cases alumni are happy to help, but don’t forget to thank them!
+In most cases, alumni are happy to help, but don’t forget to thank them!

 This is by no means an exhaustive list, but following these ten tips will certainly improve your chances of success.
 These tips can also be employed in the workforce, as some companies rely on grant applications to fund their operations.
 If you have any other personal tips, please feel free to share in the comments section below.